kuzzleio/kuzzle/doc/2/framework/classes/kuzzle-request/get-search-body/index.md

   - `GET`: extract the `searchBody` query string argument and parse it
   - `POST`: return the request body

-Typically the search body contains keywords used by Elasticsearch to perform queries like `query`, `sort`, `aggregations` etc.
+Typically the search body contains keywords used by Kuzzle to perform queries like `query`, `sort`, `aggregations` etc.

 ### Arguments